VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 5. When importing in or from cluster version remember to use correct [URL format](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#url-format) and specify `accountID` param.
 6. When migrating large volumes of data it might be useful to use `--vm-native-step-interval` flag to split single process into smaller steps.
+7. `vmctl` supports `--vm-concurrency` which controls the number of concurrent workers that process the input from source query results.
+Please note that each import request can load up to a single vCPU core on VictoriaMetrics.
+So try to set it according to allocated CPU resources of your VictoriMetrics installation.
+8. When migrating large volumes of data by native protocol it might be useful to use `--vm-native-requests-limit` flag to define the number of concurrent export requests from the source database.
+It should be set to value of the `-search.maxConcurrentRequests` value specified on the vmselect if you use cluster version, or on vmsingle if you use single version.

 #### Using time-based chunking of migration